Onboard an Authorised User

 Use the create user API to create a new user associated with the identity that the logged-in user initiating the request belongs to.

-you need to step-up (issue a challenge) multi/stepup/challenges/otp/{channel} More details on how to step-up a token can be found here
+In order to Create an Authorised User, the logged-in user requires a stepped-up token.
+Before calling the Create User endpoint, you need to step-up (issue and complete a challenge).
+More details on how to step-up a token can be found here

 Weavr returns the details of the newly created user, including the id which is used to identify this particular user in subsequent API calls.